followynne/ITS_CloudProject_SoncinDAugelliGregoricchio/README.md

 ### 2. Set your environment ready for SQL Server database
 - on Linux => go to [first_link](https://docs.microsoft.com/it-it/sql/connect/php/installation-tutorial-linux-mac?view=sql-server-2017) and follow ALL the instructions for your distro.
 I link you also [this second_link](https://docs.microsoft.com/it-it/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017), which you'll need to complete at step 2 of the first link.
 Please bear in mind to follow all the steps in the guides, even the optional ones.
+PLEASE NOTE: Install the correct drivers for your php version(Ex: 7.1, 7.2, 7.3..).

 To test the installation you can follow steps at the end of the first link or you can use SQL Server on shell following these [instr](https://docs.microsoft.com/it-it/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-2017)